-Richland County has produced or been the home to a wide variety of individuals that have made important contributions to the world over the last 106 years.
+Richland County has produced or been the home to a wide variety of individuals that have made important contributions to the world.
 1812Blockhouse has been sharing their stories in a series we started last year called “Richland Roots.”
 For other Richland Roots stories, click here.

 As the country moves toward the centennial of women first voting in a presidential election, we profile a native Richland Countian who contribute in her own unique way to achieving that end.
 Unfortunately, she never saw the fruits of her work, dying at the young age of 40.